abdnh/anki-bidi-tools/README.md

      You probably don't need to use any of these as the previous options should cover most cases, but see <https://en.wikipedia.org/wiki/Bidirectional_text#Unicode_bidi_support> for an explanation of the characters.

+## AnkiWeb

+You can download the add-on from AnkiWeb: <https://ankiweb.net/shared/info/281067366>

 ## TODO

 - [] Improve my ability to explain things and make the text less confusing.